Hierarchical DCC-HEAVY Model for High-Dimensional Covariance Matrices: Abstract

 \section{Abstract}

-We introduce a new HD DCC-HEAVY class of hierarchical-type factor models for conditional covariance matrices of high-dimensional returns, employing the corresponding realized measures built from higher-frequency data.
-The modelling approach features sophisticated asymmetric dynamics in covariances coupled with straightforward estimation and forecasting schemes, independent of the cross-sectional dimension of the assets under consideration.
-Empirical analyses suggest the HD DCC-HEAVY models have a better in-sample fit, and deliver statistically and economically significant out-of-sample gains relative to the standard benchmarks and existing hierarchical factor models.
-The results are robust under different market conditions.
+We introduce a HD DCC-HEAVY class of hierarchical-type factor models for high-dimensional covariance matrices, employing the realized measures built from higher-frequency data.
+The modelling approach features straightforward estimation and forecasting schemes, independent of the cross-sectional dimension of the assets under consideration, and accounts for sophisticated asymmetric dynamics in the covariances.
+Empirical analyses suggest that the HD DCC-HEAVY models have a better in-sample fit and deliver statistically and economically significant out-of-sample gains relative to the existing hierarchical factor model and standard benchmarks.
+The results are robust under different frequencies and market conditions.